kasperjj/LazyJSONBenchmark/README.md

 ### MediumObject Parse

 This test is executed in the same way as the SmallObject parse test.
-As the object size and complexity increases, LazyJSON gains an even bigger advantage over the other libraries tested.
+As the object size and complexity increase, LazyJSON gains an even bigger advantage over the other libraries tested.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------